 The City of Martinsburg holds a General Election every four years, on the second Tuesday in June.
 The next General Election will be Tuesday, June 9, 2020.
 The City also holds Special Levy Elections, to renew the Police Excess Levy, as needed.
-The next Levy Election will likely be in May/June of 2018.
+The next Levy Election will likely be 2018.

 General Election Info